mokhtarivahid/safe-planner/README.md

-# pyppddl-planner -- a Non-Deterministic Planner by Compilation into Classical Planners
+# safe-planner -- a Non-Deterministic Planner by Compilation into Classical Problems

 A nondeterministic planner to solve PPDDL problems by compilation into classical planning (in Python3).